manh-trinhquoc/awesome-wordpress/README.md

  7.9 WP Crontrol - view and control what’s happening in the WP-Cron system

-8. Auto Upload Images - Search for image urls which exists in post and automatically upload and import external images - Free

 ### 9. Plugin for security
 9.1 Banhammer - Monitor and ban suspicious visitor - Free